ProximoBinks/University-Clubs-Website/README.md

 ## Collaborators

-This project was made as a collaborative effort between Elliot Koh, William Gambling and Sheryl Li as a part of our studies at the University of Adelaide
+This project was made as a collaborative effort between Elliot Koh, William Gambling and Kei as a part of our studies at the University of Adelaide

 # How to Set Up Your University Club's Website